The moment I arrived in Finland, I was trying to find out where to find sahti, a traditional local beer.

-First, I was mis-pronouncing “sahti.”
-It’s not like it’s spelled.
-You say “sock tea,” as in tea brewed in a sock.
+First, I mispronounced “sahti.”
+The right pronunciation sounds like “sock tea,” as in tea brewed in a sock.
 But you give the “ck” a bit of gravel to it, a kind of Hebrew slant on the syllable.

-A few moments later, I have a small silver vessel – a cross between a ladle and a cup.
-The sahti is dark brown and opaque.
-I take a sip.
+A few moments later, I had a small silver vessel – a cross between a ladle and a cup.
+The sahti was dark brown and opaque.
+I took a sip.

-And find that sahti tastes exactly like the forest smells.
-It reminds me of pine trees, wind, cool air.
-I absolutely love it.
+And found that sahti tastes exactly like the forest smells.
+It reminded me of pine trees, wind, cool air.
 It’s strong, but not absurdly so – probably 8-10 percent ABV.
-There’s little carbonation, but I don’t mind the flatness.
+There’s little carbonation, but I didn’t mind the flatness.

-I can’t figure out why Finland isn’t nuts about sahti.
-And if you’ve had sahti-influenced ales – Samuel Adams Norse Legend or Dogfish Head Sah’Tea, to name a few – rest assured that they’re not even in the ballpark.
-They’re tasty, but they are far different from what you’ll get in Finland.
+The sahti-influenced ales – Samuel Adams Norse Legend or Dogfish Head Sah’Tea, to name a few – are not even in the ballpark.
+They’re alright, but they are far different from what you’ll get in Finland.
 You’ll probably like the real stuff better.

 And pronounce it right!